pranalichakor/pranalichakor/README.md

 ### Hi there, I'm Pranali Chakor! 👋

 🚀 **Full Stack Developer | UI/UX Enthusiast | Passionate about Web Development**

-Here's the updated paragraph with your academic details included:

 "I'm a **Full Stack Developer** with a strong interest in **UI/UX design**.
 Currently, I'm **pursuing my 3rd year in Computer Engineering** while mastering the **MERN stack**, focusing on **Data Structures and Algorithms (DSA)**, and building innovative projects.
 I love designing user-friendly web interfaces and solving real-world problems through technology."